We welcome you to come to any of the regular services described below. Occasionally these times vary, so be sure to check the service calendar.

 During Vespers, we engage in prayer for ourselves and the world, we sing hymns, listen to scripture, learn about living the model Christian life, and express our thankfulness to our Lord and Saviour.

 Fr.
-Geoff hears confessions following Vespers.
+Geoff hears confessions on appointment.

 Matins is a service that helps prepare us for the Divine Liturgy.
 During Matins, we hear psalms, hymns and spiritual songs.
 We hear passages from the epistles and gospels, and the service is filled to the brim with scriptural references and allusions.
 We make intercessory prayer for ourselves, the poor, the sick, the suffering and the entire world.